stacklane/docs/🗄/Article/models/fields.md

 new Product().status(Product.status.pending);
 ```

-# Speciality
+# Country Code

-Speciality fields provide validation, and often lower provisioned sizes.

-## `country`
+Use the `country` field to store

-<a href="https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3" target="_blank">ISO 3166-1 alpha-3</a> country code.
+<a href="https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3" target="_blank">ISO 3166-1 alpha-3</a> country codes.

-## `map`
+# Map

-Special case field that should be used sparingly.
+The `map` field type is a special case field that should be used sparingly.
 Maps support free-form string, number, and boolean values.
 _Maps are not indexed, and not queryable_.
 They are only suitable for free-form fields that may vary widely for the same model type.
 Maps are never null, and are always ready to be read/modified.
-Us an optional map field if no values are required.
+Use an optional map field if no values are required.

 # Geo Point